 SIZE: 92,903 SQ.
 M/ 1,000,000 SQ.
 F

-STATUS: Expected Completion Spring of 2022
+STATUS: Expected Completion Summer of 2022

 As with most Chinese courtyard buildings, the process of entering and experiencing the building is modulated by a series of interior and exterior spaces that transition from public entrance yards to more private landscaped ones.
 At BOC Haikou, PEI placed the grand entry courtyard at the center of the podium, with a large opening to the sky and direct views up to the tower, followed by more intimate interior focused spaces and private rooftop gardens.